adoptium/aqa-tests/external/README.md

 - Replace the example command line at the bottom of this script with the initial command lines that trigger execution of your test.

 **build.xml**
-- Update the distribution folder paths, docker image name etc according to the name of your application.
+- Update the distribution folder paths, container image name etc according to the name of your application.

 **playlist.xml**
 - Update the name of the example test case to the actual test case of the third party application that you intend to run.